Gimloader/gimloader.github.io/src/content/docs/api/scopedlibs.md

 > **isEnabled**(`name`): `boolean`

-Whether a plugin exists and is enabled
+Gets whether or not a plugin is installed and enabled

 #### Parameters